Development Funding Program

 Amenity cost charges

-The new provincial housing legislation introduced a new amenity cost charges (ACC) financial tool to help pay for new amenities in our community.
-ACCs will help build amenities related to growth such as recreational and community centres, senior and youth centres, and childcare facilities.
+In November 2023, the new provincial housing legislation introduced a new amenity cost charges (ACC) development financing tool to help pay for new amenities in our community.
+ACCs can be used to help offset the cost of building amenities related to growth such as recreational and community centres, libraries and child care facilities.

 Transportation Water Drainage Sanitary Sewer Parks Fire Facilities Total Proposed DCC Proposed ACC Total Proposed